rationalis-petra/hydra/README.md

 A small interpreted language with a lisp-like syntax The goal of hydra is to make a sort of 'omni-language': support for multiple paradigms, in typing (static/dynamic), memory management (manual/gc) and style (functional/object-oriented).
+A very basic [wiki](https://github.com/rationalis-petra/hydra/wiki) is currently a WIP.

 ## Syntax
 Hydra is composed of S-expressions, e.g.